pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/06_verifying_feature_pacts.md

     ]
     ```

-3. Enable "work in progress" pacts.
+3. Enable "work in progress" pacts - which is the recommended and option we will be proceeding with

 ## Work In Progress Pacts